Extinction (psychology): Extinction-induced variability

 Extinction-induced variability serves an adaptive role similar to the extinction burst.
 When extinction begins, subjects can exhibit variations in response topography (the movements involved in the response).
 Response topography is always somewhat variable due to differences in environment or idiosyncratic causes but normally a subject's history of reinforcement keeps slight variations stable by maintaining successful variations over less successful variations.
 Extinction can increase these variations significantly as the subject attempts to acquire the reinforcement that previous behaviors produced.
 If a person attempts to open a door by turning the knob, but is unsuccessful, they may next try jiggling the knob, pushing on the frame, knocking on the door or other behaviors to get the door to open.
 Extinction-induced variability can be used in shaping to reduce problematic behaviors by reinforcing desirable behaviors produced by extinction-induced variability.

+Extinction procedures and interventions

+Extinction is primarily implemented as an intervention in classrooms, exposure therapy, and through Applied Behavioral Analysis (ABA).

+In order for extinction to work effectively, the intervention must be done consistently.
+Extinction is considered successful when responding in the presence of an extinction stimulus (a teacher not giving a misbehaving student attention, for instance) is zero.
+When implementing extinction interventions, the function of the target behavior should be considered.
+For example, an attention oriented extinction intervention (planned ignoring) may not work on a behavior that is actually reinforced by sensory stimulus or escape.

+Extinction can be a long process; therefore, it requires that the facilitator of the procedure be completely invested from beginning to end in order for the outcome to be successful.
+The fewer challenging behaviors observed after extinction will most likely produce a less significant spontaneous recovery.
+While working towards extinction there are different distributions or schedules of when to administer reinforcements.
+Interventionists may use intermittent reinforcement schedules or continuous reinforcement.
+Schedules can be both fixed and variable and also the number of reinforcements given during each interval can vary.